Most landlords or letting agents ask for one month’s rent as a deposit. Some landlords ask for more than this.

-Download our ‘Paying a deposit‘ fact sheet for a brief summary of the rules.
+Download our ‘Paying a deposit‘ fact sheet for a brief summary of the rules and take a look at our bilingual YouTube video on the right hand side of this page.

 What happens to the deposit?